Nexmo/stitch-js-quickstart/docs/5-enable-video.md

 ## Where next?

-- Have a look at the [Nexmo Conversation JS SDK API Reference](https://developer.nexmo.com/sdk/stitch/javascript/)
+- Have a look at the [Nexmo Stitch JS SDK API Reference](https://developer.nexmo.com/sdk/stitch/javascript/)